-This course focuses on marketing principles businesses use to market their goods or services to other businesses.
-Topics include: organizational buying and buyer behavior, customer relationship management analysis and strategies, industrial market segmentation and target marketing, product planning, distribution strategy, pricing policy and the use of a sales force, advertising, and sales promotion in a business-to-business marketing plan.
+This course focuses on social media marketing principles businesses use to market goods or services to other businesses.
+Topics include organizational buying and buying behavior, customer relationship management analysis and strategies, and targeting as it relates to business-to-business (B2B) marketing.
+We will explore in-depth the application of social media marketing to the business customer.